aceslowman/threejs_procedural/taskell.md

 ## Doing

-- [improvement] each shader should actually contain an instance of ShaderPass.
 - [feature] Begin implementing RayTracing Renderer mode.
     > Currently, the obstacle is turning OFF the render cycle when switched over to raytracing, and then turning it back on when switched back to normal mode.
     * [ ] Need to kill all active workers when renderer changes.
     * [x] Terrain is not showing up displaced.
     * [ ] Light brightness has to be ludicrously high to show up in the raycasting renderer.
 - [bug] fix issue where second map is not displaying
+- [system]  random seed should be a member of the SketchContext

 ## Done